Skip to content

 • getCpuSeries(id) — returns array of CPU percentages for sparkline rendering

-• getMemorySeries(id) — returns array of memory usage values
+• getMemorySeries(id) — returns array of memory usage percentages

 • getLatest(id) — returns the most recent stats sample